OCA/hr-expense/hr_expense_advance_clearing/README.rst

 **Return Advance**

 #.
-Go to Expenses > My Expense Report.
+Go to Expenses > My Reports.
 #.
 Search for the Advance you want to clear, or use filter "Advance (not cleared)" to see all uncleared advance.
 #.
 Open an Advance which is now in paid status with some Amount to be cleared.
 #.
 Click button "Return Advance" will open Register Payment wizard with Amount to clear.
 #.
-Click button "Validate" to return that amount back
+Click button "Create Payment" to return that amount back
 #.
 All returned, Amount to clear is now equal to 0.0

 Bug Tracker